itthinx/groups/readme.txt

 == Upgrade Notice ==

-This release has been tested for WordPress 5.1 and contains minor improvements and fixes.
+This release has been tested with the latest version of WordPress.